chipjarred/SOToolTip/README.md

 #### NSView extension
 My `NSView` extension has a lot in it, the vast majority of which is `private`, including swizzled methods, so I'll break it into pieces

-In order to be able to attach custom tool tip as easily as you do for a standard tool tip, I provide a computed variable.
+In order to be able to attach custom tool tip as easily as you do for a standard tool tip, I provide a computed property.
 In addition to actually setting the tool tip view, it also checks to see if the `Self` (that is the particular subclass of `NSView`) has already been swizzled, and does that if it hasn't been, and it's adds the mouse tracking area.

 ```swift
 // -------------------------------------